 English 12 is a senior level survey of English course that focuses on building students' academic writing skills in addition to higher level critical thinking skills.
 Students delve into many current issues through the literature read.
-Genres including drama, the novel, poetry, and non-fiction are used within the course.
+Genres including drama, the novel, poetry, and nonfiction are used within the course.
 Vocabulary and grammar are addressed at various points in the curriculum.
 In this course, students also focus on critical literary theory.
-Summer reading may be required.